creativetimofficial/vuetify-material-dashboard/docs/component-docs/cards.md

           },
           options: {
             low: 0,
-            high: 50, // creative tim: we recommend you to set the high sa the biggest value + something for a better look
+            high: 50, // creative tim: we recommend you to set the high as the biggest value + something for a better look
             chartPadding: {
               top: 0,
               right: 0,